 Private distribution systems

-The Private Water Supplies Regulations 2009 came into force on 1 January 2010 and introduced a different type of private water supply - a private distribution system.
+The Private Water Supplies Regulations 2009 came into force on 1 January 2010.
+They introduced a different type of private water supply - a private distribution system.

 The water is still supplied by the water company but another person or business then supplies the water on to the final user.
 The system of pipes that is used to pass on the water is known as a distribution system.
-These systems are now covered by the regulations and place duties on those who manage them to ensure that the water is safe to use.
+These systems are now covered by the regulations.
+They place duties on those who manage them to ensure that the water is safe to use.

 People consuming water and food prepared from water from both private water supplies and distribution systems are entitled to the same level of health protection as people served by mains supplies.